RTEMS/rtems-docs/user/glossary/index.rst

     source fully featured Real Time Operating System or RTOS that supports a variety of open standard application programming interfaces (API) and interface standards such as POSIX and BSD sockets.

+  Target
+    A target is the hardware or simulator a BSP built executable runs on.

   Test Suite
    See Testsuite